-Antakmenė Stone – an impressive large conglomerate rock formed from cemented gravel pebbles.
-This giant stone is surrounded by legends, many of which tell that it was a pagan altar or a place where offerings were made for various occasions.
-Literature mentions one specific date when the stone was visited: those traveling to the Paringis indulgence feast during the Tithe would leave offerings near the stone.
+The Antakmenė stone is an impressively large conglomerate rock, composed of cemented gravel stones.
+The giant stone is surrounded by legends, many of which tell that the stone was a pagan altar or that offerings were made to it for various occasions.
+The literature also mentions one specific date when the stone was visited.
+Those going to the Paringis indulgence during Tithes would leave offerings at the stone.

 Reviews